Andrei-WongE/NUTS_environ_data/README.md

-In this project I combine ERA5 climate data at 0.25º x 0.25º resolution, raster population data from two different sources and resolutions and, NUTS boundaries to create climate indicators at nuts1 and nuts2 region level.
+In this project I combine ERA5 climate data at 0.25º x 0.25º resolution, raster population data from two different sources and resolutions and, NUTS boundaries to create climate indicators at nuts1 and nuts2 region level for a LSE research project.

 # Workflow description:
 This code creates two climate datasets for each EU NUTS regions level 1 and 2.
 The objective is to create a panel series for 2005-2022 with latitudinal and population weighted climate variables and a dataset with future climate projections, population weighted.